litterat/litterat/README.md

 See the readme for each project for more information.

+## Serialization theory

+As part of the development of the libraries, the theory behind serialization was investigated.
+This was to help create the schema model that underlies the schema design.
+The document is a work in progress and suggestions are always welcome.
+You can find it [here](litterat-theory.md).

 ## License

 Litterat projects are available under the Apache 2 License.
 Please see the LICENSE file for more information.